What does treatment involve?

 The prism is placed in the eye where the deviation is detected, as long as it is small.
 If the prism required is of a higher power, it is generally recommended that it is shared between the two eyes.

 On occasions, the patients will need different prism correction for nearsight and farsight.
 In these cases, two different glasses should be used instead of multifocal lenses.

-They are also an option for patients with large deviations who do not want to undergo surgical treatment and in cases where the deviation is still not stable and needs changed changed in little time.
+They are also an option for patients with large deviations who do not want to undergo surgical treatment and in cases where the deviation is still not stable and needs changed over a short time.
 The main disadvantage is that they slightly distort the eyesight, plus they do not fix the base problem, which is the strabismus.

 Professionals who perform this treatment

 Frequently asked questions